-The I-Share integrated library system serves as the online catalog for 80 member libraries in Illinois that agree to share resources, so that the Adler School community has access to a combined collection of over 10 million unique items.
+The Library is a member of the I-Share integrated library system that serves as the online catalog for 85 member libraries in Illinois.
+I-Share member libraries agree to share resources, so that Adler University community has access to a combined collection of over 9 million unique items.